 - “I try to remember that I’ve done this before — and have gotten through it before — and I can do it again.
 It’s not permanent.
 Also, for some reason, it helps me to turn on the blow dryer.
 The constant noise and heat instantly calms me down.”
 Lauren Lodder, Mommy Owl

-- “I scrunch my toes in my shoe or use my Calm app.”
+- “I scrunch my toes in my shoes or use my Calm app.”
 Alison Tedford, Sparkly Shoes and Sweatdrops

-- “I have a playlist on my phone, and when I am having an attack I lay down, put in my earbuds, and listen with my eyes closed.”
+- “I have a playlist on my phone and, when I am having an attack, I lay down, put my earbuds in, and listen with my eyes closed.”
 Mike Thornsbury

 - “I do alphabetical category lists in my head, i.e. vegetables: asparagus, broccoli, cabbage…etc. If my anxiety is still elevated when I get ‘Z’ I pick a new category (colors, desserts, names) and start again.”
 Susanne Lewis Kerns, The Dusty Parachute

-- “This is going to sound silly but chew Big Red gum or cinnamon candies.
-I allow the burn to refocus my attention and allow self-talk down from whatever ledge I’m hanging from.”
+- “This is going to sound silly but I chew Big Red gum or suck on cinnamon candies.
+The burn refocuses my attention and gives me time to talk myself down from whatever ledge I’m hanging onto.”
 Julie Maida, Sober Mommies

 - “I try to remind myself I can get through [the attack] by reciting quotes.
 In fact, one I really like is from the Taylor Swift song ‘Out of the Woods.’
 It says: ‘the monsters turned out to be just trees.'”
 Mia Carella, (This) Mom With A Blog

 - “The best thing?
 A pulse oximeter.
-It’s cheap and has helped me so much, and when I feel anxious, I check my oxygen level and pulse.
-Knowing that my oxygen is good when I feel short of breath Immediately helps.
+When I feel anxious, I check my oxygen level and pulse.
+Knowing that my oxygen is good when I feel short of breath immediately helps.
 And if my pulse is up I know that is the reason and I need to just go lay down for a few.”
 Mike Thornsbury

 - “If I can get up, I go on a brisk walk or run.
 The physical activity helps mask my symptoms and eventually my breath and heart rate balance out.”
 Kimberly Zapata, Sunshine Spoils Milk